PrincetonUniversity/advanced-command-line/06_sed/README.md

 ### EXERCISE
  - Create an outline of `02_misc/README.md` by printing only lines that start with `#` and substituting `#` with a tab or two spaces.
+You will have to navigate to this repository as the tmux script puts you in `/tmp`.
- - Try to delete all block code sections in this README.
+ - Try to delete all block code sections in `02_misc/README.md` .
 Remember ranges can accept regular expressions.
  - Combine the two commands to get a clean outline

 ### Quit